spraakbanken/multiged-2023/introduction.md

 ## Use of external data

-We encourage you to use ay external data of your choice, provided you describe it and - wheere possible - share with the community for potential replication studies.
+We encourage you to use ay external data of your choice, provided you describe it and - where possible - share with the community for potential replication studies.

-You can also prepare your own synthetic datasets, which we encourage you to share with the community.
+You can also prepare your own synthetic datasets, which we also encourage you to share with the community.

 Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" **-- SHOULD we allow this???**